Frauenkirche

 How long should I spend visiting?

-Guided tours may be available; check with local resources or inquire upon arrival for more information.
+Guided tours may be available; check with local tourism offices or the church for options.

 Can I buy tickets online?

-Check the official website for information on ticket purchasing options and any special events that may require advance booking.
+Check the official website for details on ticket purchasing and any potential online options that may be available.

 Location